 During the early stages of anemia, or if it’s mild, you may not notice any signs.
 This is why routine blood screenings should be performed by your veterinarian on a regular basis.

-Noticeable Signs That Indicate Your Dog May Be Anemic
+Noticeable Signs That Indicate Anemia in Dogs

 • Pale mucous membranes